 2. Developing the Cover Story

 After titling the map, you will be asked to either create or select a map.
 This map serves as the home page for your story.
 Position the map in the way you would like viewers of your story to initially view the map.
 You can accomplish this by clicking the “custom configuration” button that appears after you have created the map.

 After the map is set, you will want to add text that provides the reader basic information about the project.
 The map and this text will serve as the cover page.

 After setting up the cover page, you can add additional sections.
 With each section, you can reposition the map to highlight a specific area covered by information in that section.
 For instance, if you are doing a project on New England, your map on your cover page might be of the entirety of New England, but the first section might zoom in on Massachusetts.

-To change the map location from in a new section, select custom configuration and utilize the zoom and arrow buttons to display preferred the area.
+To change the map location in a new section, select custom configuration and utilize the zoom and arrow buttons to display the preferred area.

 4. Including Images and Video

 A button in the screen that provides the text of the story allows for a user to include video, images, and webpages in the Story Map.
 Clicking the camera and video button, pictured below, enables this function.

 After clicking the button, directions for the inclusion of outside media appear.